openharmony/global_global_cangjie_wrapper/README.md

 - Calendar: Provides the capability to obtain and set calendar properties, such as time, time zone, etc.
 - ResourceManager: Provides the capability for application resource acquisition.
 - System: Provides the capability to obtain the application's preferred language.
-- Cangjie Global FFI interface: Based on cross-language interoperability via C interfaces to implement global Cangjie API.
+- Cangjie Global FFI interface: Based on cross-language interoperability via C Language interfaces to implement global Cangjie API.
-- i18n: Responsible for providing basic internationalization functions, and encapsulates C interfaces for Cangjie to conduct interoperation.
+- i18n: Responsible for providing basic internationalization functions, and encapsulates C Language interfaces for Cangjie to conduct interoperation.
-- resource_management: Responsible for providing basic resource management functions, and encapsulates C interfaces for Cangjie to conduct interoperation.
+- resource_management: Responsible for providing basic resource management functions, and encapsulates C Language interfaces for Cangjie to conduct interoperation.

 ## Directory Structure